 Take for example the Return on Capital Employed (ROCE) metric.
 It is not just a matter of picking up a percentage figure from nowhere and confirm it as the target for the month, quarter or year.

-Sometimes problems arise when the budget holders (Sales & Marketing, Production, IT etc) feel the budget size and resources available to them are so small that they cannot achieve their targets.
+Sometimes problems arise when the budget holders (Sales & Marketing, Production, and IT) feel the budget size and resources available to them are so small that they cannot achieve their targets.

 For example, in order to boost sales revenue, the Sales & Marketing team might feel that they have to spend more on promotions and other related activities which the Finance team might oppose resulting in friction between both teams.

 This input is key to ensuring that not too many resources are allocated to a certain function than necessary or vice versa.
-This also promotes coordination towards the achievement of organisational goals and objectives.
+This also promotes coordination towards the achievement of organizational goals and objectives.

 In addition to the above, performance measurement metrics should be seen as measures of success and guidelines for improving performance rather than as a means for punishing those who fail to meet targets.

 For example, if you have targeted to achieve a 20% increase in sales in the second quarter of the year and you achieve 15% instead, pointing the finger of blame at the sales manager and his team is not going to help.

 - Why did we miss the sales forecast by 5%?

-• Have we lost our customers to new competitors?
+- Have we lost our customers to new competitors?

-• Do we need to improve our product offering and quality?
+- Do we need to improve our product offering and quality?